spack/spack/lib/spack/docs/tutorial_packaging.rst

 Package Creation Tutorial
 =========================

-This tutorial will walk you through the steps behind building a simple package installation script.
-We'll focus building an mpileaks package, which is a MPI debugging tool.
-By creating a package file we're essentially giving Spack a recipe for how to build a particular piece of software.
-We're describing some of the software's dependencies, where to find the package, what commands and options are used to build the package from source, and more.
-Once we've specified a package's recipe, we can ask Spack to build that package in many different ways.
+This tutorial covers how to build a simple package installation script.
+We focus on building an mpileaks package, which is a MPI debugging tool.
+By creating a package file, we're essentially giving Spack a recipe for building a particular piece of software.
+We describe some of the software's dependencies, where to find the package, what commands and options are used to build the package from source, and more.
+Once we've specified the recipe, we can ask Spack to build the package in many different ways.

-This tutorial assumes you have a basic familiarity with some of the Spack commands, and that you have a working version of Spack installed.
+This tutorial assumes you are familiarity with some Spack commands and have a working version of Spack installed.
 If not, we suggest looking at Spack's *Getting Started* guide.
-This tutorial also assumes you have at least a beginner's-level familiarity with Python.
+We tutorial also assumes a beginner-level familiarity with Python.

-Also note that this document is a tutorial.
-It can help you get started with packaging, but is not intended to be complete.
-See Spack's :ref:`packaging-guide` for more complete documentation on this topic.
+This tutorial can help you get started with packaging, but is not intended as complete documentation.
+See Spack's :ref:`packaging-guide` for more on this topic.

 ---------------
 Getting Started